parapluu/Concuerror/docs/faq.md

 and [non-deterministic
 functions](#how-does-concuerror-handle-non-deterministic-functions).

-## How can I get rid of '...' in the report?
+## How can I get rid of '...' in output files?

 Use a higher `--print_depth`.